rstudio/rstudio-conf-2022-program/lightning-talks/implications-of-r-syntax.md

 talk_id: 22195
 talk_slug: implications-of-r-syntax
 talk_type: lightning
+talk_tags: [design, teaching, tidyverse]
 session_slug: lightning-talks
-block: 4-4-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Implications of R syntax in intro stats
+talk_title: "Implications of R syntax in intro stats"
 # A short version of the title, suitable for small displays
 talk_title_short: Implications of R syntax in intro stats
 # A link to your talk's materials, when ready